xpl/useless/README.md

 ### Recent updates / changelog

+- `$raw` methods for disabling thiscall semantics for performance-critical methods in components.
+In other words, it disables auto binding of methods to `this`, which comes with performance penalty of one extra call.

 - `LogOverlay` now automatically clips its output (removing invisible lines) to reduce page freezes on a huge amount of log output.
 It is also gradients itself with `-webkit-mask-image`.
 Screenshot shows log output built automatically with **$log** and `Testosterone.LogsMethodCalls`:  ![showcase](http://img.leprosorium.com/2492460)

 - `_.scatter` for general-purpose many-to-many mapping.
 Can output arrays and objects.
 There also exists `_.arr` and `_.obj` as it's specialized derivatives.
 See [`stdlib.js`](https://github.com/xpl/useless/blob/master/base/tier0/stdlib.js) for details.